 Be sure your vehicle's tires are inflated to the upper limit for cold tires.
-You'll find these numbers on the Certification label at the rear edge of the driver's door or see "Loading Your Vehicle" in the Index.
+You'll find these numbers on the Tire-Loading Information label located at the rear edge of the driver's door or see "Loading Your Vehicle" in the Index.
 Then be sure you don't go over the GVW limit for your vehicle, including the weight of the trailer tongue.